amontalenti/mastermind-clj/README.md

-Ironically, though we are implementing Mastermind, the board game, these pairing sessions also serve as ["mastermind group"][group] for a few professional programmers expanding their functional programming horizons beyond the usual find in languages like Python and JavaScript.
+Ironically, though we are implementing Mastermind, the board game, these pairing sessions also serve as ["mastermind group"][group] for a few professional programmers expanding their functional programming horizons beyond the usual concepts found in languages like Python and JavaScript.

 [recurse]: https://recurse.com
 [mastermind]: https://en.wikipedia.org/wiki/Mastermind_(board_game)